Introduction

 |---|---|---|

-| Capability Risks | AI exceeds human control | Autonomous weapons |
+| Capability Risks | AI exceeds the boundaries of human control | Autonomous weapons systems |

-| Alignment Risks | AI goals misaligned | Paperclip maximizer |
+| Alignment Risks | AI pursues goals misaligned with human values | Paperclip maximizer thought experiment |

-| Societal Risks | Broader negative impacts | Job displacement |
+| Societal Risks | Broader negative impacts at scale | Mass job displacement, surveillance |

-| Catastrophic Risks | Existential threats | Uncontrolled AGI |
+| Catastrophic Risks | Civilizational or existential threats | Uncontrolled AGI pursuing misaligned goals |

 Alignment Techniques

-1. RLHF (Reinforcement Learning from Human Feedback)
+1. RLHF — Reinforcement Learning from Human Feedback

 class RLHF: